Geetima2021/vsdpcvrd/README.md

 2. Type``sta <tcl>`` for report generation
 3. The verilog file ```netlist.v``` is linked to the ```sky130_fd_sc_hd__tt_025C_1v80``` library using ``` link_design <module_name>```.
 For the initial analysis the clock period is define as mentioned [here](https://github.com/Geetima2021/vsdpcvrd/blob/main/resources/files/my_run.tcl).

-The following command shows the setup report of the design
+The following command shows the setup and hold report of the design

 ```bash
 report_checks <switch1> <switch2> switch3>